TBucTeltonika/mobile-excersises/README.md

 # mobile-excersises
+Requirement to run the scripts.

+00-modem_parse.sh is a hotplug script for collecting device information when they are added/removed.

+to install it: put it into /etc/hotplug.d/usb/ folder in your router.

+All projects will look for a one of the pre-configured plugged in modems and try to run on them.

+# mobile-excersises

 **1. Patikrinti ar SIM kortelė užrakinta su PIN** patikrinti ar prisijunges irenginys prie modemo - "dmesg | grep -A 1 -B 12 ttyUSB"